 Thus, with a resultant period of holding of more than 36 months.

-Example:- Chethan books a flat on 5th June 2016, and he pays the booking amount on the same day.
+Section 54 of Income Tax Act with example:- Chethan books a flat on 5th June 2016, and he pays the booking amount on the same day.
 The builder grants the letter of allotment on that same day.
-An agreement to sell is made by Chethan with the builder on 7th July 2016.
+An agreement to sell was made by Chethan with the builder on 7th July 2016.
 Chethan sold the property under construction to Mr Darwin on 25th August 2019.
 The length of time of holding here is based on the date of the letter of allotment, or on 5th June 2016

 Case Where Construction Is Not Completed In Three Years